robavelii/Ecommerce-website/README.md

 # Ecommerce-website
-This is a simple ecommerce website for web design project.
+This is a simple online shopping website for web design project lcalled Lebab Gebeya.
 Built using html, css, javascript and php.